jgomez5437/jgomez5437/README.md

 - 👋 Hi, I’m Jesus Martinez.
--  I’m working towards becoming a software engineer.
+-  I’m working towards becoming a software developer.
 -  I’m enrolled in Software Engineering school and learning full stack web development through a bootcamp.
--  I’m looking to collaborate on whatever anyone wants to collaborate on!
 -  How to reach me: Here on GitHub or linkedin/in/jesusmswe

 Technical Skills: HTML ● CSS ● Python ● JavaScript ● Git/GitHub